Our Advisory Board

 In 2017, the Urban Redevelopment Authority of Singapore chose Melvin as one of the “20-under-45” recipients, selecting him as one of twenty prominent architects under the age of 45.

 He has served on design advisory panels for HDB and URA as well as juries, notably, as World Architecture Festival Judge in 2014, 2023 and for 2025.
-He currently sits on the Board of Architects in his capacity as SIA president.
+He currently sits on the Board of Architects in his capacity as SIA’s Immediate Past President.

 Melvin is married and father of two teenage daughters and serves as board member of Methodist Girls School and is the Chairperson of his church board.